ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <h4> Planet mass and radius </h4>

 <div style="height: 20px;"></div>
-Now I'll track radius and mass with a scatterplot.
-Each dot is an exoplanet.
-Mass is also described with color.
+Now I'll track radius and mass with a scatterplot, where each dot is an exoplanet.
+Note that mass (<math xmlns="http://www.w3.org/1998/Math/MathML"><mi>y</mi></math>) is on a logarithmic scale and also described with color:

 <div style="height: 20px;"></div>
 <p align="center">